-Among the other places I’ve wandered is the garden of the Imperial Palace.
-Here’s a picture of the wall and moat, as well as the Fujima-Yagura.
+Among the other places I’ve wandered is the garden of the Imperial Palace, with its moat and sloped stone walls, as well as the Fujima-Yagura.
 A yagura is a building for storage, and this one, apparently, has a limited view of Mt.
-Fuji from the top:
+Fuji from the top.

 I also went to Akihabara, which is the traditional neighbourhood for electronics.
 It has become a bit of a mecca for gamers and anime enthusiasts so it’s full of young (and old) geeks and nerds (the Japanese word, apparently, is otaku).
 I found a narrow, six floor mall stuffed full of tiny stores that were themselves stuffed full of every electronic part or component you might seek, from capacitors to server cases.
 Alas, I was unable to find (at a price I was willing to pay) what I came looking for: a battery operated, pocket-sized cellphone signal blocker.